A Look Into The Lives Of The Restavek Children, Haiti's Modern Domestic Slaves

 While the country has outlawed human trafficking, the practice is still a problem.

 The 2016 Global Slavery Index ranks Haiti eighth in the world for prevalence of modern slavery by population.
-Today, about 407,000 children in Haiti are engaged in domestic child labor, according to a study conducted by UNICEF in partnership with more than 30 organizations.
-The investigation also found that 207,000 children under the age of 15 "work in unacceptable forms of domestic child labor."
+Today, about 407,000 children in Haiti are engaged in domestic child labor, according to a study conducted by UNICEF in partnership with more than 30 organisations.
+The investigation also found that 207,000 children under the age of 15 "work in unacceptable forms of domestic child labour."

 Ahead, a heartbreaking look into the lives of the restavek children.